River des Peres: History

-The name, meaning "River of the Fathers," is of French origin, and was given by locals because a mission of Jesuit Catholic priests resided near the confluence of the river with the Mississippi in the early 1700s.
+It became known with this name because a mission of Jesuit Catholic priests, Gabriel Marest and Francois Pinet resided near the confluence of the river with the Mississippi in the early 1700s.

 In the late 1600s, a group of Kaskaskias Indians crossed the Mississippi and established a settlement near the river's confluence with the Mississippi.

 In 1702, French missionaries, following French practice, established their own settlement adjacent to the Kaskaskia's settlement.
 The French settlement, like others in the region, was dedicated to missionary work and trade with Native Americans.
 In 1703, the Kaskaskia abandoned their settlement; the following year, the French traders and priests followed.

 There is also a city of the same name, Des Peres, located in west St. Louis County.

 In preparation for the 1904 World's Fair, the portion of the river that flows through Forest Park was disguised by temporary wooden channels.
 Shortly thereafter, that portion was placed entirely underground.